javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 context.drawImage(img, 0, 0);
 // we can context.rotate(), and do many other things on canvas

-// toBlob is async opereation, callback is called when done canvas.toBlob(function(blob) {
+// toBlob is async operation, callback is called when done canvas.toBlob(function(blob) {
   // blob ready, download it
   let link = document.createElement('a');